els0911/IEOR4501-Final-Project/README.md

 Eccentric billionaire Joffrey Hosencratz just purchased the web development company you work for.
 You’ve met him once in an elevator and he was impressed with your skill in developing web applications with the Django framework.
 He also relayed that his most recent trip to Sedona, AZ has left him in a bit of trouble.
 See, he fancies the show Rick and Morty and a particular scene coupled with a traumatic childhood squirrel experience and a bad crystal bath experience in Sedona has left him wanting.

 ## Web Application Introduction
-An application that can import the 2018 Central Park Squirrel Census data and add, update, and view squirrel data to start keeping track of all the known squirrels and plans to start with Central Park.
+An application that can import the 2018 Central Park Squirrel Census data and add, update, and view squirrel data to start keeping track of all the known squirrels which we plan to start with Central Park.

 ## Dataset
 This application use the [**2018 Central Park Squirrel Census**](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw) created by [**The Squirrel Census**](https://www.thesquirrelcensus.com/).